 The South Meadow area, adjacent to the parking areas, provides opportunities for informal play on a "rough grass" area.
 Non-gas powered model airplane enthusiasts use a staging area adjacent to the parking lots near the park entrance for take-offs and landings and fly their aircraft above the South Meadow area.
 The equestrian staging area is also located adjacent to the South Meadow which includes a horse watering trough.

 The North Meadow area, across Permanente Creek from the parking and staging areas, provides an informal irrigated meadow grass play area along with four tennis courts.
 The North Meadow includes a small number of picnic tables and barbeques.
 One of the most popular destinations for school groups and families within the Open Space Preserve is the Deer Hollow Farm which is operated by the City of Mountain View.
 A variety of environmental and agricultural education programs are conducted here throughout the year.
 Deer Hollow Farm is closed on Mondays.
 For more information about Deer Hollow Farm, call (650) 903-6430.

-No dogs allowed at Rancho San Antonio County Park Open Space Preserve.
+No dogs are allowed at Rancho San Antonio County Park.
 For a map, visit Rancho San Antonio Open Space Preserve.